Septic shock (sepsis) NCLEX questions for nursing students!

 D. Blood glucose 120 mg/dL

 The answers are A, B, C, and E. When answering this question, select the options that would indicate the body’s organs/tissues are NOT being perfused adequately.
 A MAP should be 65 or greater for proper tissue perfusion to occur.
 Urinary output should be at least 30 mL/hr.
 Serum lactate should be less than 2 mmoL/L….if it’s high this indicates cells are not receiving enough oxygen due to low tissue perfusion.
-A central venous pressure (CVP) is 8-12 mmHg.
+A central venous pressure (CVP) should be greater than 2 mmHg.
 This shows the filling pressure in the right side of the heart.
 If this number is low there is not enough fluid filling in the heart to maintain cardiac output.
 This occurs in septic shock due to hypovolemia from increased capillary permeability where fluid shifted from the intravascular to the interstitial space.
-When adequate fluids are given the CVP should be 8-12 mmHg.

 9. The physician orders a patient in septic shock to receive a large IV fluid bolus.
 How would the nurse know if this treatment was successful for this patient?